jakubsob/jakubsob.github.io/src/content/blog/how-to-test-excel-workbooks/index.md

 Having those tests in place, an automated way of running the code we want to get working, we can start implementing the module.

 The `test_app` is a function that runs the module as a standalone Shiny app, as in [this post](../how-to-use-tests-to-develop-shiny-modules/).
-We implement the R6 `ExportPage` object and use it to interact with the page.
+We implement the R6 `ExportPage` object that drives the `test_app` and use it to interact with the page.

 **The output of the module we need to test is an Excel file.**